dell/csm-docs/content/docs/FAQ/_index.md

 No, all the modules have been designed to work inside Kubernetes with Dell EMC CSI drivers.

 ### Should I install the module in the same namespace as the driver or another?
 It is recommended to install CSM for Observability in a namespace separate from the Dell EMC CSI drivers because it works across multiple drivers.
-All other modules either run as standalone or are injected into the Dell EMC CSI driver as a sidecar.
+All other modules either run as standalone or with the Dell EMC CSI driver as a sidecar.

 ### Which Kubernetes distributions are supported?
 The supported Kubernetes distributions for Container Storage Modules are documented: